 - Add the chili powder, cumin, sea salt, pepper, cocoa powder, diced tomatoes, crushed tomatoes, beef broth and cooked ground beef back in.
 Bring to a simmer and allow to simmer for 15-20 minutes.

-- Serve the chili with your favorite corn bread recipe, over rice or with tortilla chips!
+- Serve the chili with your favorite cornbread recipe, over rice, or with tortilla chips!

 How to make easy beef chili in a slow cooker